2007-2009 Saturn Sky

 Removing the factory radio isn't exactly easy (Crutchfield Research Photo)

-Your Sky's warning chime is built into the factory radio, so you'll need to purchase an adapter that retains that audible safety warning and also provides a switched 12-volt power source for your new radio.
+Your Sky's warning chime is built into the factory radio, so you'll need a wiring harness adapter that retains that audible safety warning and also provides a switched 12-volt power source for your new radio.

 Crutchfield strongly recommends that you use the recommended adapter when your replace the factory receiver.
 So much so, in fact, that we'll give you a very nice discount on the purchase price with most receiver purchases.